selbouhaddani/OmicsPLS_ShortCourse/README.md

 #### Installing disgenet2r

 To install disgenet2r, you need to be able to compile packages from source.
 Practically, this means that you need to install some additional tools.
 You will need [Rtools (Windows)](https://cran.r-project.org/bin/windows/Rtools/) or [Xcode (MacOS)](https://developer.apple.com/xcode/) which have separate installation instructions.
-Please first check whether they are already installed.
+Please first check whether they are already installed, e.g. by looking at the list of installed programs.

 Next, check whether you have the package `SPARQL` (e.g. by running `library(SPARQL)`).
 If not, you need to install this package from the CRAN archive: `install.packages("https://cran.r-project.org/src/contrib/Archive/SPARQL/SPARQL_1.16.tar.gz", repos=NULL, type="source")`.